hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 </p>

 <p>
-During our search for reliable real estate listing data, we did come across a paid service that tracks AirBNB rentals that had excellent Johannesburg rental data but that data, was unfortunately, locked behind a paywall.
+During our search for reliable real estate listing data, we did come across a paid service that tracks AirBNB rentals that had excellent Johannesburg rental data but that data, was unfortunately, locked behind a paywall that proved too costly for this initial exploration.
+Future endevors should attempt to pay and extract this data if the situation allows for it.
 </p>

 ## Approach to modeling.